Use per layer option for label all features option

 A more collision-proof solution for 'show all' labels would be Martin's suggestion (or something similar).
 Even then, with multiple 'show all' layers, collisions would need to be addressed.

-Updated by Pirmin Kalberer 8 months ago
+Updated by Pirmin Kalberer about 1 year ago

 - Target version changed from Version 2.0.0 to Version X - Unplanned